emosheeep/vite-plugin-lib-inject-css/packages/vite-plugin-lib-inject-css/README.md

 import { Button } from 'component-lib';
 ```

-The simplest way is to add a line `import './style.css';`; to the top of the generated file, multiple lines are multiple lines.
+The simplest way is to add a line `import './style.css';` to the top of the generated file, multiple lines are multiple lines.
 As a library provider, we should **provide flexibility as much as possible**, and **delegate the task of how to handle these css files to the user's build tool**.

-But most of the Vite plugins on the market that claim to automatically inject CSS are designed in a way use `document.createElement ('style')`, which is not graceful, and it assumes that the current is in the Browser's DOM environment.
+But most of the Vite plugins on the market that claim to automatically inject CSS are designed in a way use `document.createElement ('style')`, which is not graceful, and **it assumes that the current is in the Browser's DOM environment, which makes the library SSR-incompatible**.

+Here's the reply([vite#issuecomment](https://github.com/vitejs/vite/issues/1579#issuecomment-763295757)) of the author of Vite, Evan You.

-So the main problem becomes to **how do we know which style files are involved in one chunk file?**.
+So the main problem becomes to **how do we know which style files are involved in one chunk file**?

 In fact, vite adds a property named `viteMetadata` on each chunk file in plugin lifecycle, you can check [css.ts](https://github.com/vitejs/vite/blob/main/packages/vite/src/node/plugins/css.ts) for further information.

 We can get which resources(include CSS files) are associated with current chunk file by using this property.
 Based on this, the plugin injects styles by using [renderChunk](https://rollupjs.org/plugin-development/#renderchunk) hook, which is the simplest and most effective way.

-Prefer to check source code to get more information.
+*Prefer to check plugin source code to get more information and welcome to make contribution*, which is simple enough(100+ lines).

 # Usage